REMOTE ORAL ADVOCACY PROGRAMME (ROAP)

 COURSE STRUCTURE & MENTORING

 Both courses begin with a series of interactive theoretical sessions over two months.
-Each session is run twice, each time with different faculty members.
+Each session is run 2-3 times, each time with different faculty members, so as to have small interactive groups and adapt to everyone's schedules.
 A recording of the sessions is made available to the participants.
 During this time, participants are also given the materials for the practice sessions, so that they may prepare in advance.

-The programme concludes with a public finals featuring the most persuasive and skilled participants on each course, before a tribunal of leading international arbitrators.
+The programme concludes with public finals featuring the most persuasive and skilled participants on each course, before a tribunal of leading international arbitrators chaired by or in honour of the dedicatee for that ROAP edition.
+For ROAP 2020, the dedicatee was the late Professor David D. Caron; for ROAP Asia 2021, the dedicatee is Toby Landau QC.

 Finally, every participant is assigned a mentor from the faculty who will follow them through to the conclusion of the programme.
 Participants enrolled in both courses are assigned two mentors – one for each course.